TITLES AND

 "Lassie's Pups" (11/14/54):

-Lassie's about to have puppies, but as a storm rages outside, Gramps must respond to the clang of the firebell, leaving Ellen and Jeff to tend her.
-As her labor drags on, Jeff wants to go for the vet.
+Lassie's about to have puppies, but as a storm rages outside, Gramps must respond to the summons of the volunteer fire department's bell, leaving Ellen and Jeff to tend her.
+As her labor intensifies with no result, Jeff begs Ellen to let him go for the vet.
 Dr. Peter Wilson: Frank Ferguson.
 Mrs. Wilson: Frances Morris.

 "The Job" (11/21/54):

 When department store owner Phineas Monroe hears Ellen singing at church, he offers her a job singing on the radio show he sponsors—but she and Jeff must take an apartment in the city and leave Lassie with Gramps to do so.
-Monroe: Raymond Greenleaf.
-Crabby Neighbor: Anne O'Neal.
-With Thurston Hall.
+Monroe: Thurston Hall.
+Reverend Harding: Raymond Greenleaf.
+Cranky Neighbor: Anne O'Neal.

 • Trivia: The radio series, Monroe's Musicale, sponsored by Monroe Furniture, is broadcast weeknights from 6 to 7 p.m.